palliate/palgen/README.md

 ## Features

-- Modular architecture.
-Once your user provided class inherits from palgen's `Module` interface it will be recoginized as module and become runnable.
+- Easily extendible.
+Once your user provided class inherits from palgen's `Extension` interface it will be recoginized as extension and become runnable.
 - Automatic generation of command line interfaces.
-- Configuration settings validation using pydantic.
+- Settings validation using pydantic.
-- Easy integration with existing Python projects.
+- Easy migration from existing Python projects.
 - Easy-to-use ingest pipelines for processing data.
-- Automatic parallelization of Module pipelines unless disabled.
+- Automatic parallelization of extension pipelines unless disabled.
 - Comprehensive documentation available at [palgen.palliate.io](https://palgen.palliate.io).

 ## Installation